mail2sada/Golang-Batch2/02_BuildingBlocks/README.md

 1. ## Data Types
     Data types specify the type of data that a valid Go variable or constant can hold.
 In Go language, the types are divided into four categories as follows:
     1. Basic type:
-       Numbers, strings, and booleans come under this category.
     2. Aggregate type:
-       Array and structs come under this category.
     3. Reference type:
-       Pointers, slices, maps, functions, and channels come under this category.
     4. Interface type

     Let's explore  one by one...